ozguryazilimas/wp-postane/relevanssi/readme.txt

 and configurable options.
 You'll get better results, better presentation of results - your users will thank you.

 This is the free version of Relevanssi.
-There's also Relevanssi Premium, which has added features.
+There's also Relevanssi Premium, which has added features, including Multisite support.
+This free version does not work properly on Multisite.
 For more information about Premium, see [Relevanssi.com](http://www.relevanssi.com/).

 = Key features =
 * Search results sorted in the order of relevance, not by date.